rahani/poker_backend/back-end/README.md

 # Poker App Backend

-This repository provide poker app API.
+This repository provides a poker app API.

-If you don't prefer to use Docker please follow this Structions.
+If you don't prefer to use Docker, please follow these instructions.

 # Table of contents: